himanshusah02/Netflix-GPT/README.md

 - deploying our app to firebase server
 - create sign up user account
 - create SignIn
+-BugFix - Signup user displayName and profile picture update -BugFix - if the user is not logged in that is not redirect to the /browse page
+- unsubscribe() to the onAuthStateChanged callback

 # Features
 - Login / Signup